About My work

-My shame and self-doubt collected in my body and formed Vaginismus, or pelvic floor tightness, a condition causing chronic pain and total body disconnection.
+My shame and self-doubt collected in my body and formed Vaginismus, or pelvic floor tightness, a condition causing pain and total body disconnection.

 I didn't reach out for support with my Vaginismus until my early 20s.
 Up until that point, I lived with the pain and shame because it felt easier to ignore and try to "be normal."
 In reality, I was struggling.
 I'm so grateful I finally searched for answers.

 At one point in my late 20s, I walked into a little apothecary in my hometown.
 I remember stepping into the space and feeling a deep sense of belonging.
 Also...it smelled so good.
-Essential oils and plant potions lined the shelves and I'm pretty sure I stayed in the small shop, circling the aromatherapy section, just SNIFFING, for hours.
+Essential oils and "potions" lined the shelves and I'm pretty sure I stayed in the small shop, circling the aromatherapy section, just SNIFFING, for hours.

 I promptly signed up for a plant medicine class, then an aromatherapy certification class, and then I ended up working at the shop for a year, tending to inventory and helping customers discover their favorite scents.